 When your baby is “latched on”, the right way, both lips should pout out and cover nearly all of your areola.
 Your baby’s jaw should begin to move back and forth.
 Your baby may make low-pitched swallowing noises instead of smacking noises.

-Feed your baby as often as he or she wants to be fed.
+In the days after birth, feed your baby as often as they want to be fed.
 Learn how to tell when they’re hungry.
 Crying can be a sign of hunger, but it may be too late.
 Babies who are crying or are upset have a harder time latching on.
 Watch out for early signs of hunger.
 Your baby may:

 - Make sucking motions